korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_07_Abstraction_Interface/README.md

 You'll also want to create two classes that implement this interface, a _Building_ and _UtilityLine_.
-* One class, in my case the Building, should have a geometry type of POINT, and One class should have a geometry type of Line.
+* One class, in my case, the Building, should have a geometry type of POINT, and One class should have a geometry type of Line.
 The UtilityLine class will be my example for a class that will be a LINE on a map.
 * When these items are mapped, the Building will be shown on a city map,